acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 ## Task {{% param sectionnumber %}}.3: Expose Application

 Our freshly deployed nginx is not yet accessible from outside the Kubernetes cluster.
 To expose it, we have to change the Service type to `NodePort`.
-Search now for the Service type definition in your chart and make the change.
+Search for the Service type definition in your chart and make the change.

 ### Solution Task 3